webix-hub/gitbook-webix-jet/details/app.md

 ### [<span id="attach">app.attachEvent("event:name", handler) &uarr;</span>](#contents)

-Use this method to attach a custom event:
+Use this method to attach a custom event, for example, from a Jet view class:

 ```js
 // views/form.js